AlphaTechnolog/nixmoment/.github/README.md

 Then just reboot on your system, another rebuild may be needed if you want it to recognise your windows installation or something.
 At least that happened to me.

+> [!TIP]
+> You may have to, first, enter KDE Plasma environment, and from there, run
+> `sudo systemctl restart home-manager-<Username-Here>.service`, so it starts cloning aether shell!
+> This may be needed only the first time you start the system.